There are approximately 240 boys in the Prep School and 590 in the Senior School.

 There are close links between St Columba’s College and the North American Schools above, with exchanges taking place from time to time.
 The College also has a successful exchange programme with Chartreux School in Lyon, France, and contacts with the Cordoba Language Centre in Spain.

 There are just over thirty members of teaching staff in the Prep School, with specialist leaders for each subject.
-There are over eighty members of teaching staff in the Senior School, including nine in the Maths Department, eight in the English Department, fourteen in the Science Department and seven in the Modern Foreign Languages Department.
+There are over eighty members of teaching staff in the Senior School, including nine in the Maths Department, six in the English Department, thirteen in the Science Department and four in the Modern Foreign Languages Department.
 For a full list of teaching staff, please click here.

 There is no catchment area for the College.
 Offers of places are made on the results of assessment.